 or diary, can be used for gratitude journaling.

-You can find other excellent gratitude journals for kids and adults at your favorite local bookstore.
-Or journal somewhere outside where nature will wash it away.
+- Alternatively, you can journal somewhere outside where nature will wash it away.
 Writing with a stick in the mud or sand is a great way to do this.

-As a teenager, I recall spending countless evenings down by the seashore, writing everything I was grateful for with a twig in the sand because I didn’t want my brothers to read my diary.
-Use whatever works for you!
+- As a teenager, I recall spending countless evenings down by the seashore, writing everything I was grateful for with a twig in the sand because I didn’t want my brothers to read my diary.

-Gratitude Journal Tips
+Gratitude Journal Tips:

-1. Feel it in your heart.
+1. Feel it in your heart:

-Taking the time to doodle or create drawings that go with your responses is another excellent way to feel gratitude in your heart as you make each gratitude journal entry.
+Taking the time to doodle or create drawings that go with your responses, or drawing instead of writing your responses, is another excellent way to feel gratitude in your heart as you make each gratitude journal entry.
 I like to call it gratitude art therapy!
+If you want to try this idea, THIS printable gratitude journal page makes drawing and doodling your gratitude journal entries fun and easy.

-2. Make it personal.
+2. Make it personal:

-3. Focus on people and events more than things.
+3. Focus on people and events more than things:

 Moments like that time your best friend busted out their dance moves at a wedding or the heart-to-heart talk with your sibling that left you laughing until your sides hurt.
 When you focus on these moments, you’re not just enjoying a tiny little slice of joy but baking a whole gratitude cake of meaningful experiences.